Jump Ahead To:

-You’ve moved in.
-You’ve unpacked (finally).
-You’ve heard from your friends “When can I see your new place?” so many times you’ve lost count.
-Looks like it’s finally time to throw a housewarming party.
+You’ve moved into your new home.
+You’ve unpacked (finally!).
+And your family and friends have asked you “When can I see your new place?” so many times you’ve lost count.
+It’s time to throw a housewarming party.

 The Origins of the Housewarming Party

 First things first, you might want to come up with a theme for your housewarming party.
-A theme is not a requirement for a good party (obviously), but we have found that lots of new homeowners like to spice up their housewarming parties with a theme.
-Often, a theme can provide conversation fodder, music ideas, and food ideas that will make the rest of your planning easier.
+A theme is not a requirement for a good party, but we have found that lots of new homeowners like to spice up their housewarming parties with a theme.
+Oftentimes a theme can provide conversation fodder, music ideas, and food ideas that will make the rest of your planning easier.
 Your call.

-If you do pick a theme, the key is to come up with one that is fun but not obnoxious.
-A good theme that is not overdone can make it easy for new faces to talk to one another.
-Also, imagine being that one guest who shows up WITHOUT a costume to the costume party?
+For example, while a costume party might sound like fun, could it be awkward for people to attend whom you have never met before?
+Maybe.
+Also, imagine being that one guest who shows up without a costume to the costume party?
 Or worse… the one guest who shows up wearing a costume while everyone else is not.

 Housewarming Party Themes

 Have all your guests bring a covered dish from another country –– sushi, lasagna, goulash, gyros, etc. Put together a playlist of world music.

 Year-Round Secret Santa